dpiot14/test_pms/README.md

 ## Problem Description

+The goal is to pack boxes from various board games (data comes from https://www.espritjeu.com) in a rectangular container box with minimum sum of length, width and height.
+Boxes may be rotated but their axis must remain orthogonal to the axis of the container box.

 The folder `dataset` contains 14 instance files.
-Each CSV file is a set of boxes containing board games.
-Theere is one row per box and the fields are the name, length, width and height of that box.
-The goal pack all the boxes in the smallest
+Each CSV file is a set of boxes.
+There is one row per box and the fields are the name, length, width and height of that box.

+The solutions can be visualized using the Python library `blockviz`...

 ## Submitting solutions